vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Install-vRLIPhotonAgent.md

 - Validates that network connectivity and authentication is possible to vCenter Server
 - Validates that the Virtual Machine exists in the vCenter Server inventory
 - Downloads and Installs the Photon Agent on the Virtual Machne
-- Configures the liagent.ini file to communicate with VMware Aria Operations for Logs.
+- Configures the liagent.ini file to communicate with VMware Aria Operations for Logs

 ## Examples